caiomsouza/ai4favelas/README.md

 ### The size of the problem

 According to the United Nations, almost a third of the world's urban population lives in slums. <BR>
 As a result of increasing urbanization, the number will increase significantly in the future.
-Up to 2 billion people may live in slums in 2030. <BR><BR>
+Up to 2 billion people may live in slums in 2030. <BR>
 With a total number of 11 million dwellers, Favelas are a major urban policy issue in Brazil.<BR>